grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 *While our existing dashboard already has useful information such as RED metrics - request rates, errors, and duration/latency - for our service as well as state information for the underlying Kubernetes pods and end-user activity from a geographic lens, our aim is to make the information on the dashboard easier to understand and more visually appealing.*

-## Convert the 'Error Rates' panel from a deprecated "graph" panel to a stat panel
+## Convert the 'Error Rates' panel from a time series to a stat panel

 We will edit the Error Rates panel first.
 We want to add context to what error rates are acceptable, in a danger zone, or are in violation of an internal Service Level Objective (SLO).

 ![Error Rate Panel](img/error-rate-panel.png)

 1. Edit the *Error Rates* panel (hover over the panel's title, click on the three vertical dots at the top right, and then click *Edit*)
-2. Switch the Visualization Type from *Graph (Old)* to *Stat*
+2. Switch the Visualization Type from *Time Series* (or *Graph* in older versions of Grafana) to *Stat*
 3. Under *Stat styles*:
     * Change Orientation from Auto to Horizontal.
     * Change Color Mode from Value to Background Gradient.